AdorableRedPanda/di-react-redux/README.md

 component tree without having to pass it down through every level of the tree - it can be used in conjunction with other techniques to create a simple form of DI container.
 We will use the context object as dependency marker (instead of interface) to resolve dependency inside container.
-`useContext` hook or `Context.Consumer` can be used to get realization through the context, while `Context.
+`useContext` hook or `Context.Consumer` can be used to get implementation through the context, while `Context.
 Provider` can create a container for it.

 To simplify component-store relationships, we will adopt a straightforward approach.
 Components that use the store will